MakeNowJust-Labo/scala-redos/README.md

 (2): An ignore-case flag is not yet supported.

-(3): Currently it is only supported when it is placed at the begin/end of pattern.
+(3): Currently it is only supported when it is placed at the begin/end of patterns.